The Ashanti Expedition

 The explanation of the left handshake is that a warrior uses the left hand to hold the shield, while the right hand holds the spears.
 So to show your trust in someone, you put down the shield and greet them by holding out your left hand.

-The Headquarters of the GSA is located at Accra High Street, Adjacent the Baden Powell Centenary Hall.
+The Headquarters of the GSA is located at Accra High Street, at the Baden Powell Centenary Hall Premises.

 Post office Box GP 108